panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 ## 4. Deep equality

-The deep equality check helps perfoming the equality check on objects that contain other objects, aka nested.
+The deep equality check helps to perform the equality check on objects that contain other objects, aka nested.

-The deep equaly check is similar to shallow equality check of objects, with the difference that when a property has an object, another recursive shallow equality check starts on this object.
+The deep equality check is similar to the shallow equality check of objects, with the difference that when a property has an object, another recursive shallow equality check starts on this object.

 Let's see an implementation of deep equality check: